ivanortegaalba/web-application-security/TP3/session3.md

 XSS
 ---

-code injection is esencialy execute code from attacker. this can execute in: - SQL - JavaScript - Server side
+code injection is essentially execute code from attacker. this can execute in:
+- SQL
+- JavaScript
+- Server side

 If the code is executed in server, this is know injection and if the code is executed in client is know as XSS.